salbrec/SIMPA/README.md

 Applying SPARTA on a bed file that contains the sparse input (300 peaks after removing gender specific chromosomes) from an individual single cell is as simple as this:

 ```
-python SPARTA.py -b ./scExamples/H3K4me3_hg38_5kb/BC8791969.bed -t H3K4me3
+python SPARTA.py -b ./scExamples/H3K4me3_hg38_5kb/BC8791969.bed -t H3K4me3 --simulate
 ```
-In order to test whether it runs properly, you can add `--simulate` that restricts SPARTA to train machine learning models for only 100.
+The optinal argument `--simulate` can be used to check if everything is running, restricts SPARTA to train machine learning models for only 100.
+To get the full result, which might take time, remove it.

 ### Command line arguments